top of page

 Jack has already seen our vet.
 He has had his 1st restart and Kennel Cough vaccinations, and he has now been microchipped.
 He is currently intact.
 Our vet estimates he is 2-3 years of age.

-Although it is rare, it is not unheard of for dogs from other kennels to arrive with Kennel Cough, though all our dogs are vaccinated against Kennel Cough at the earliest opportunity they may already be incubating this illness when they arrive/are adopted.
+Although it is rare, sometimes dogs from other kennels arrive with Kennel Cough, though all our dogs are vaccinated against Kennel Cough at the earliest opportunity they may already be incubating this illness when they arrive/are adopted as the incubation period can be up to 14 days.

 Please be aware that the profiles of new dogs can change as we get to know about the dogs the longer, they stay with us.